diamirio/backend-nx-skeleton/README.md

 `yarn` must be used due to its support of `resolutions` field in the `package.json` as well as this repository being configured for `yarn workspaces`.

 `@angular` scoped packages have inconsistencies between similar versions due to utilizing different versioned sub-packages.
 In the development process you can get over this with fixing the package versions utilizing `resolutions` in the root `package.json`.

+## Versioning of Individual Packages

+This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) to versioning of the indivudal packages.
+Since semantic-release is not intended for multiple packages at the same time it uses [multi-semantic-release](https://github.com/qiwi/multi-semantic-release#readme) on top of it.

+What it does is:

+- Goes through all the packages analyzes the commits and generate changelogs and decide next version for each.
+- Writes cross-dependency versions as pinned to avoid dependency problems to each package.
+- Release packages that have relevant commits on it filtering the commits to their own folder.
+- Closes issues dependending on the commits, comments them if they have been released in which version.

+`semantic-release` relies on [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/) commit format to decide through these changes.
+This is enforced through a `git` `prepare-commit-msg` hook to create a interactive menu to help you through the process.